MultiPoolMiner/MultiPoolMiner/README.txt

 	siaclaymore - enable mining Sia as a secondary coin with Claymore Dual ethash miner on MiningPoolHub Note that the pool selected also needs to support the required algorithm(s) or your specified pool (-poolname) will be ignored when mining certain algorithms.
 The -algorithm command is higher in execution hierarchy and can override pool selection.
 This feature comes handy when you mine on Zpool but also want to mine ethash coins (which is not supported by Zpool).
 WARNING!
 If you add all algorithms listed above, you may find your earnings spread across 3 different pools regardless what pool(s) you specified with the -poolname command.

--currency [BTC,USD,EUR,ETH ...]
+-currency [BTC,USD,EUR,GBP,ETH ...]
 	Choose the default currency or currencies your profit stats will be shown in.

 -interval
 	MultiPoolMiner's update interval in seconds.
 This is a universal timer for running the entire script (downloading/processing APIs, calculation etc).
 It also determines how long a benchmark is run for each miner file (miner/algorithm/coin).
 Default is 60.

 -donate
 	Donation of mining time in minutes per day to aaronsace.
-Default is 10.
+Default is 24.
 The downloaded miner software can have their own donation system built in.
 Check the readme file of the respective miner used for more details.

 ====================================================================